-1) Birth anniversary of Guru Nanak
+- The birth anniversary of Guru Nanak Sahib.

-4) The inauguration day of the Khalsa Panth.
+- The inauguration day of the Khalsa Panth.

-“…during gurpurabs, in order to show our gratefulness for the event, we must celebrate with soul-uplifting katha, kirtan, introspection and discourse, amrit prachar, educational events, etc. While writing this I feel ashamed to say that some of our unknowledgeable brothers/sisters celebrate extra-faith festivals with great fanfare, but they don‘t even have a clue as to what is considered a gurpurab.
+“…during gurpurabs, in order to show our gratefulness for the event, we must celebrate with soul-uplifting katha, kirtan, introspection and discourse, amrit prachar, educational events, etc. While writing this, I feel ashamed to say that some of our unknowledgeable brothers/sisters celebrate extra-faith festivals with great fanfare, but they don‘t even have a clue as to what is considered a gurpurab.
 Those communities that don‘t have love for their important historical events are communities that are as good as dead.”

-¹ Formalization of GurmukhÄ« script: Let us learn and teach it to our children to develop a direct relationship with the Guru Granth, without whom we are “Master-less”, or more precisely, with ‘sau nÄh’ (a hundred masters).
+¹ Formalization of Gurmukhi Script: Let us learn and teach it to our children to develop a direct relationship with the Guru Granth, without whom we are “Master-less,” or more precisely, with ‘sau nÄh’ (a hundred masters).

-² Education of children: Let us recognize its importance and empower ourselves and our children if we are to provide any constructive solution to the community’s problems.
+² Education of Children: Let us recognize its importance and empower ourselves and our children if we are to provide any constructive solution to the community’s problems.
 It will only then be possible for the future generations to be involved in solving our world problems.

-³ Setting up Mal AkhÄ rÄs : Let us remember that a balanced and healthy lifestyle breads a balanced and healthy life vision.
-So why do we not convert our community spaces into a more open, wholesome and inclusive space of learning and development.
-Let us not undermine their potential with our narrow minded thinking.
-I always derive great personal strength from our tradition of the Ardaas.
-As I stand witness to the Divine light in successive Gurus, it re-emphasizes my faith in the miraculous capacity of the Guru to transform humans into divine-beings (‘jin manas te devate kie’), just like Guru Nanak was able to do with Bhai Lehna.
-Let us celebrate the gurgaddi of (Guru) Angad to the Throne of House of Nanak!
+³ Setting up Mal Akharas : Let us remember that a balanced and healthy lifestyle breads a balanced and healthy life vision.
+So why do we not convert our community spaces into a more open, wholesome, and inclusive learning and development space?
+Let us not undermine their potential with our narrow-minded thinking.
+I always derive great personal strength from our tradition of the Ardas (supplication).
+As I stand witness to the Divine light in successive Gurus, it re-emphasizes my faith in the miraculous capacity of the Guru to transform humans into divine-beings (‘jin manas te devate kie’), just like Guru Nanak Sahib was able to do with Bhai Lehna.
+Let us celebrate the gurgaddi of (Guru) Angad Sahib to the Throne of the House of Nanak!